bastiencaillot/bastiencaillot/README.md

 - 👋 Hi, I’m @bastiencaillot
 - 👀 I am interested in science, computer science and finance
 - 🌱 I’m currently learning the source code of bitcoin
-- 📫 How to reach me: my email address --> bastiencaillot@orange.fr
+- 📫 How to reach me: my email address --> bastiencaillot4@orange.fr

 <!---
 bastiencaillot/bastiencaillot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.